winitzki/scall/tutorial/programming_dhall.md

 It is known that `k` has type `Kind`, but that's all we know.
 It is not guaranteed that `k` is `Type`.
 For example, `k` could be `Type → Type` while `t` could be `List`.
-This would be the case if we called `identityX` with the arguments:
+This would be the case if we applied `identityX` to these arguments:

 ```dhall
 identityX (Type → Type) List  -- ???